eikek/publet-sharry/src/main/resources/org/eknet/publet/sharry/doc/sharry.md

 ## Sharry - Sharing Files

-Sharry is an extension for [publet](https://eknet.org/main/projects/publet/) that allows to share files with others in a simple way.
+This extension allows to share files with others in a simple way.
 Sharry aims to be a good mix of secure and easy to use.

 ### How it works